irshadshalu/venlow-dev-blog/content/blog/venlow-whatsapp-update/index.md

 ### What's the future for Venlow

 Since Android lacks a video compression app with quality output, we are planning to improve Venlow to be an all-in-one video compressor with editing options such as stickers, texts, custom crop, rotate, etc. We can't give an estimated time for this.
 But we'll definitely start working on it.

+We will publish all the updates in this blog.

+### I Purchased Venlow after 23rd July and I want a refund

+If you purchased Venlow after 23rd July and would like a refund, Please email your google play order id starting with GPA. to venlow@irshadpi.me, I will assist you with the refund.

+Order ID should be included in the email, otherwise I am not able to refund.
+You can find the order id in the email sent to you from Google Plasy right after purchase.